Audio Basis - articles about audio

 Direct Stream Digital (sigma-delta modulation) is like to pulse code modulation, but quantization error spectrum is shaped for decreasing noise into the audible range.

-We can apply NS for usual PCM.
+We may apply the noise shaping for usual Pulse Code Modulation.
 But the difference here is band reserve for pushed noise out of audible frequency range.

 PCM has a lesser band reserve (above audible range) than sigma-delta modulation format, but pulse code modulation has higher bit depth.